makersacademy/money_tracker_tech_test/user_stories.md

 As a User,
 So that I can track my account,
-I want to pringt a bank statement.
+I want to print a bank statement.

 date || credit || debit || balance